cfoss-coveo/search-ui/README.md

 5. If the token doesn't seem valid or if you have passed the 24 hours time-to-live (TTL), go back to step one and take another one from the Canada.ca Preview server.

 #### Testing through GitHub Pages

+##### Main website

+At all time, you can visit the GitHub website to see the GC Search UI with the latest Pull requests merged at play: https://servicecanada.github.io/search-ui/

+##### In your fork

+This is to test your changes usually before opening a Pull request.

 1. Add the required token on HTML pages would like to test by [following the instructions on Alternative to the API key by getting a token](#alternative-to-the-api-key-by-getting-a-token).
 Do not use the `token.yml` approach documented for testing locally, since it may generate potential a [security risk](SECURITY.md) in the context of GitHub pages.
 2. Push your code to a branch of your choice in your origin remote (fork).
 It is recommended that you use a dedicated branch for testing, one that you would never open a Pull request from.